Kalooki: Laying

 The first cards a player lays down must satisfy the contract for the game being played.
 There is no point requirement as in some other versions of Rummy.
 The player places these cards face up in front of them, where they stay for the rest of the hand.
 If there are other sets on the table they may tack on cards as appropriate (see tacking below) and then discard as usual.

-A player who has laid down is no longer allowed to take cards from the discard pile.
-When a player has laid down they can no longer call for a discard, and in their turn they must draw from the stock.
-If another player calls in that turn, the first player must allow the call, unless they have already cleared the stock with their pluck, in which case the discarded card is dead.
+A player who has laid their hand is no longer allowed to take cards from the discard pile.
+When a player has laid their hand they can no longer call for a discard, and in their turn they must draw from the stock.
+If another player calls in their turn, the first player must allow the call, unless they have already cleared the stock with their pluck, in which case the discarded card is already dead.